MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![Output comparison](/images/tutorials/visualization/V8_1b.png "Output comparison")

 The output *DtfSkeletonization.outBase1* shows nothing.
-Here you can find the 3-dimensional graph of the vascular structures.
-To generate it, open the panel of the `DtfSkeletonization` module, set *Update Mode* to *Auto Update* and select *Update skeleton graph*.
+Here you can find the three-dimensional graph of the vascular structures.
+To generate it, open the panel of the `DtfSkeletonization` module, set *Update Mode* to *Auto Update*, and select *Update skeleton graph*.
 Now the output additionally provides a 3D graph.
 Additionally, enable the *Compile Graph Voxels* to provide all object voxels at the output.

 ![DtfSkeletonization](/images/tutorials/visualization/V8_02.png "DtfSkeletonization")